benhoyt/benhoyt.github.com/cv/index.md

 * Wrote code and provided technical leadership for the SEO team, including Python services and Athena log data processing.
 Our team significantly improved indexation and search ranking for our key pages.
 * Wrote an internal proposal to migrate 200 engineers from using Gerrit to GitHub for code review.
 The proposal saw fruition and increased developer velocity.
-* Managed a team of backend and frontend engineers, doing people management as well as remaining very technically involved in system design, architecture discussions, and code reviews.
+* Managed a team of backend and frontend engineers.
+Did people management as well as remaining very technically involved in system design, architecture discussions, and code reviews of the team's Go codebase.
 * Oversaw development and launch of the Compass CRM, a high-profile project that was heavily promoted to our 5000+ agents.
 * Helped build an API integration to a third party CRM using Go and PostgreSQL.
 Wrote a code generator to generate Go structs and methods from a Swagger API definition.